Updated 7 July 2020

 Software and file resolution.

 The next argument that the Wacom supporters usually give is that Wacom works with full versions of Illustrator and Photoshop, providing excellent choice in file resolution and functions.
 And indeed, there was a limit in file sizes and resolutions available in apps when iPad Pro first came out.
 However, the situation is different now.
 Firstly, Procreate app has always offered a good choice in image resolution and formats.
-Moreover, Adobe CC developed two professional iPad drawing apps: Adobe Photoshop Sketch and Adobe Photoshop Draw.
+Moreover, Adobe CC developed some amazing iPad apps.
+You can now get Adobe Fresco, which works with any size and resolution and offers mind blowing tools and brushes.
+The two older Adobe drawing apps are Adobe Photoshop Sketch and Adobe Photoshop Draw.
 They seamlessly integrate with Adobe desktop apps through Creative Cloud.
-With these apps you will be able to draw in both vector and raster graphics.
+With all these apps you will be able to draw in both vector and raster graphics.

 When choosing between Wacom and Apple iPad Pro, ask yourself the following questions: